Lactic acid 101.

 Where does it come from?

 Cleopatra knew what she was at when she luxuriously bathed in milk as it is one of the things you'll find lactic acid in.
-Interestingly, it's also found throughout us as "hooman" beings and is often erroneously thought to be the reason behind muscle soreness post-workout.
+Interestingly, it's also found throughout us and is often erroneously thought to be the reason behind muscle soreness post-workout.
 The lactic acid that we commonly find in skincare nowadays is thankfully neither from milk nor from muscles but synthetically produced in labs.

 Is it known other any other names?